ibm-cloud-docs/activity-tracker/manage_eu_acc.md

 When you query events, consider the following information:
 * You must provision an instance of the {{site.data.keyword.sqlquery_short}} service in Frankfurt.
 * You must restrict user access to work with that instance.
 Users need the platform **viewer** role to launch the UI, and the service **writer** role to run queries.
 * When you open the UI, the {{site.data.keyword.sqlquery_short}} service automatically generates a unique COS bucket that will store all of the results as CSV files from your SQL queries.
-To make sure that you are using an EU-Supported bucket, create one.
-You can specify your custom bucket to store results in.
+To make sure that you are using an EU-supported bucket, create one.
+You can specify your custom bucket to store results.